eliasbenb/PlexAniBridge/README.md

   - Lower values will result in more matches, but also more false positives.
   - Higher values will result in fewer matches, but also fewer false positives.

+## Notices

+> [!WARNING]
+> This project is still in development, while it is usable, I cannot guarantee that it will be stable for every release.

+> [!IMPORTANT]
+> To prevent data loss, PlexAniBridge automatically creates backups of your AniList data before syncing.
+These backups are stored under the data folder (set in `DATA_PATH`) in the `backups` directory.
+These backups are automatically deleted after 7 days.

 ## TODO

 > [!WARNING]
 > This project is still in development, while it is usable, I cannot guarantee that it will be stable for every release.

-- [ ] Special/OVA/ONA support
 - [ ] Custom mapping support
-- [ ] Config option for users to choose which fields to sync (status, progress, repeats, rating, notes, start/end dates)
-- [ ] Backup recovery script to restore from the automatically created backups in the data folder
+- [ ] AniList recovery script to restore from the automatically created backups in the data folder

 ## Special Thanks/Dependencies